sanjana-singamsetty/100-days-of-code/README.md

   - created a ui page using relative layout and added info using array list and all
   - solved bugs while using adaptors
   - learned about aws cp- usefullness

+## day -10
+ worked on
+ - internet connectivity
+ - learnt about JSON and API
+ - Sucessfully retrieved the data from the Api
+ -  added some toasts for the books
+ -  created a progress bar (buffering symbol)
+ -  cleared appcrashes multiple times